oceanprotocol/docs/content/setup/marketplace.md

 1. Do the [React App Tutorial](/tutorials/react-setup/).
 2. Grow your app from there.

-For more examples and inspiration, check out [the source code for Pleuston](https://github.com/oceanprotocol/pleuston) and the [the source code for the Commons Marketplace](https://github.com/oceanprotocol/commons).
+For more examples and inspiration, check out the [source code for the Commons Marketplace](https://github.com/oceanprotocol/commons) and the [source code for Pleuston](https://github.com/oceanprotocol/pleuston).
 Both have an Apache v2 open source license.
 Both use React and squid-js.
 Both are "serverless" apps: they run entirely in the browser and have no server-side component.

+<repo name="commons"></repo>
 <repo name="pleuston"></repo>
-<repo name="commons"></repo>

 ### Other Options